The Boy Who Cried Wolf (San E album)

-The Boy Who Cried Wolf (Korean: 양치기 소년; RR: Yangchigi Sonyeon) is the first studio album of South Korean rapper San E. It was released on April 23, 2015, by Brand New Music.
+The Boy Who Cried Wolf is the first studio album of South Korean rapper San E. It was released on April 23, 2015, by Brand New Music.

 Background

 Although San E had high expectations as a rapper, his previous albums Everybody Ready? and 'Not' Based on the True Story received negative reviews.
 In order to protect his reputation in the hip-hop scene, he announced that his studio album would prove that he is a great rapper in a track.

 B-Free dissed San E in his track "My Team", which made San E diss him back in "On Top of Your Head".

 Music and lyrics

 San E disses B-Free in "On Top of Your Head" on a Southern hip hop trap beat.

 Critical reception

 Kim Doheon of IZM rated The Boy Who Cried Wolf 2 out of 5 stars.

 Nam Seong-hun of Rhythmer also rated the album 2 out of 5 stars.